+Overall financial position

-In terms of NHH's overall financial position, the review confirmed that while there is still some capacity for further efficiencies and cost reduction within NHH, the opportunity is relatively small (\$1 - \$2 M), based on recent benchmarking results, and one-time costs to achieve these efficiencies will need to be taken into consideration.
-Even with these efficiencies, the projected cumulative operating deficit for NHH for the next three years was still estimated at \$3-\$5 M. Operating deficits are not permitted in Ontario hospitals.
+The review confirmed that while there is still some capacity for further efficiencies and cost reduction within NHH, the opportunity is relatively small (\$1 - \$2 million), and one-time costs to achieve these efficiencies will need to be taken into consideration.
+Even with these efficiencies, the projected cumulative operating deficit for NHH for the next three years was still estimated at \$3-\$5 million.
+Operating deficits are not permitted in Ontario hospitals.